Author: Vanessa Ngan, Staff Writer, 2005.

 The Thermage procedure uses a special treatment tip (ThermaTip™) to deliver controlled amounts of RF energy into the collagen layers of the skin.
 This form of energy produces a heating action that penetrates the collagen and causes it to contract and tighten.
 Also, collagen production is triggered, and over about six months, new collagen grows to tighten the skin further.

 The following is an outline of the Thermage procedure.
 Other radiothermoplasty procedures may be similar.

 Thermage is a relatively new cosmetic procedure.
 People treated in the early years still appear to be showing benefits from the treatment.
 It is thought that benefits from Thermage may last as long as 5-10 years but only time will tell.

-Although radiothermoplasty has been touted as a “non-surgical face lift”, it is not a substitute for a facelift.
-Radiothermoplasty is able to provide some of the improvements that cosmetic facial surgery gives to people but in a portion of people no improvements will be seen after radiothermoplasty.
-Radiothermoplasty is best performed during the early signs of aging such as:
+Although radiothermoplasty has been touted as a “non-surgical facelift”, it is not a substitute for a facelift.
+Radiothermoplasty can provide some of the improvements that cosmetic facial surgery gives to people, but in a portion of people, no improvements will be seen after radiothermoplasty.
+Radiothermoplasty is best performed during the early signs of ageing such as:

 Thermage works well on people with all skin types, unlike laser treatments that can cause permanent loss or variable pigmentation in darker skinned individuals.

 To date, the reported incidence of side effects from Thermage radiothermoplasty is less than 1%.
 Some of the more common side effects and complications include:

 A more serious complication is the formation of dents in the skin (rare).
 This is attributed to overheating of tissue causing fat atrophy or excessive tightening.
 Adhering to treatment guidelines and responding to patient feedback throughout the procedure may prevent this.